sagemath/trac_to_gh/Issue 4624.md

 # Issue 4624: Sage 3.2.1.a1: add ipy_profile_sage.py to list of files copied when sdisting

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4624

 Original creator: mabshoff